-A dual-study programme is organised in such a way that education is Dual-study programme implementing education legislation and regulations of which the IB Group forms a part.
+Dual-study programme A dual-study programme is organised in such a way that education is implementing education legislation and regulations of which the IB Group forms a part.

-Short for Dienst Uitvoering Onderwijs, a government agency charged with DUO education (VWO) diploma based on subject combinations.
-These diplomas were issued before the HAVO and VWO profiles were introduced (from 1998).
-European Credit Transfer System.
-The system that is used to express credits in order to facilitate international comparison.
+DUO Short for Dienst Uitvoering Onderwijs, a government agency charged with combination were issued before the HAVO and VWO profiles were introduced (from 1998).

+Diploma with subject

+Former senior general secondary education (HAVO) or pre-university education (VWO) diploma based on subject combinations.
+These diplomas in order to facilitate international comparison.
 See also: credits.

-Diploma with subject combination

-Former senior general secondary education (HAVO) or pre-university